 Finding Help – Mental Health America

-When your mental health is off, you want to get help to make it better.
-Fortunately, there are a wide range of treatments and supports.
+There are a wide range of treatments and supports for mental illness.
 Unfortunately, they can be hard to find or pay for.
 Mental Health America is here to help.

 Education and Awareness